 3rd Grade History Fair

 The museum has reimagined their traditional 3rd grade history tours and created an interactive History Fair that incorporates hands-on activities to bring history alive.
 It usually occurs the second week of May.
-This year's event is from May 10-13, 2022.
+The preliminary dates for this year's event are May 9-12, 2023.
 If you are interested in volunteering for this year's history fair-no previous experience required-contact the museum at 307-872-6435, or stop by.

-All other grades may request a traditional gallery, downtown, or courthouse tour by contacting us and scheduling a tour time.
+All other grades may request a traditional gallery or downtown tour by contacting us and scheduling a tour time.

 We offer in person and digital outreach to multiple age groups for schools in both Sweetwater County School Disctricts.
 If you are looking for a particular topic for your class please let us know, and we will see if we can produce a resource for you.
 All of these programs can be given virtually or in person.
 These programs can also be adapted for scout groups and more.
 More information on each program can be found on our YouTube channel, there are trailers for some of our more popular programs.